uncovery/unc_gallery/README.md

 There will be several display options:

-- individual days with a tag suchas [unc_gallery 2016-20-10]
+- individual days with a tag such as [unc_gallery 2016-20-10]

 - indivdual photos [unc_gallery 2016-20-10 filename.jpg]